Thinkific has been one of the oldest course platforms out there.

 When you create a new course, you'll need to create different sections first, and then add multiple lessons under each section.

-There are various types of lessons you can create, such as video lessons, PDF lessons, text, audio, downloads, quizzes, assignments, and more.
+You can create video lessons, PDF lessons, text, audio, downloads, quizzes, assignments, and more.

 - Presentations